 If you want to start with the Gatormen take a closer look at Bloody Barnabas.
 I personally think the is the best choice for new players because of his high ARM value and a very forgiving feat.
 You will have to pick up at least one Blackhide Wrastler.
 Their Rage Animus is simply amazing.
 In bigger lists you will often find yourself playing two of them.
 A less common Warbeast is the Ironback Spitter.
 It is a Ranged Heavy that synergizes very well with Barnabas.
 Rask is also a good pick for new players because of his very flexible listbuilding.
 With the ability to deliver most anything into melee with his feat then make them hit hard when they get there with fury there's little he doesn't work well with.

 On the furry side of things I like to point out Lord Carver, BMMD, Esq.
-III. similar to Barbabas Caver makes everything hit harder with his feat and will provide you with enough ARM to survive an attack or two if things start getting south.
+III.
+Similar to Barnabas, Caver makes everything hit harder with his feat and will provide you with enough ARM to survive an attack or two if things start getting south.
 His battle group should consist of a Battle Boar for its animus to make your beasts hit harder and more accurately at the cost of frenzying the next turn.
 This animus is a fundamental part of the subfaction; farrow warlocks let their beasts frenzy more than any other faction but still need to be careful about when to use it.
-As a Heavy you either go for a War Hog if you want something crazy hard hitting or a Road Hog wich will show you how useful it is to set things (the enemies Warlock) on fire.
+As a Heavy you either go for a War Hog if you want something crazy hard hitting or a Road Hog which will show you how useful it is to set things (the enemies Warlock) on fire.